-To see how sales acceleration can help with this you just have to look at the tasks that these tools can do:
+To see how sales acceleration can help, you just have to look at the tasks that these tools can do:

 Tracking engagement with customers

-A lot of sales acceleration tools can monitor how you engage with your customers, such as tracking emails that customers open and pursue, as well as how your customers engage with your content, who they share it with, etc. This information is important so you can personalize what is being sent to customers depending on what part of the sales process they are at.
-The more personalized the content is, the better experience the customer is going to gave and the more likely they are to buy.
+A lot of sales acceleration tools can monitor how you engage with your customers.
+They can track emails that customers open and pursue, along with how they engage with your content, who they share it with, etc. This information is important to personalizing what is being sent to customers depending on what part of the sales process they are at.
+The more personalized the content is, the better experience the customer is going to have and the more likely they are to buy.

 Probably one of the most effective uses of sales acceleration technology is the way it can collect and analyze data.
-These tools can capture your sales data and draw insights from it, showing your sales team what parts of the sales process are working and what parts are not.
-These kinds of analyzes can illustrate how effective a certain marketing campaign has been, or the effectiveness and efficiency of the sales team themselves, highlighting anything that needs to be focused on more or changed completely.
+These tools can capture your sales data and draw insights from it.
+They can show your sales team what parts of the sales process are working and which parts are not.
+This kind of analysis can illustrate how effective a certain marketing campaign has been.
+It can also establish the effectiveness and efficiency of the sales team, highlighting anything that needs to be better focused or changed completely.
 Having access to a wide range of data like this means that you can easily come up with future sales plans that will generate the most leads.

 There are a lot of repetitive tasks that sales reps have to complete every day.
-Processing orders, keeping track of inventory and sharing information (among other things) are all tasks that take the sales reps away from what’s most important: making a sale.
-Sales acceleration enables these tasks to be automated so as to give the reps more time to focus on the important tasks.
+Processing orders, keeping track of inventory and sharing information (among other things) are all tasks that take sales reps away from what’s most important: making a sale.
+Sales acceleration allows these tasks to be automated to give the reps more time to focus on the important tasks.

-Auto-dialling means you can make more calls in less time by using the information in your CRM, and you have the statistics to show you when the best time to call is.
-Scheduling social media posts ahead of time means you don’t have to take the time to share each and every piece of content individually.
+Auto-dialling means you can make more calls in less time by using the information in your CRM.
+You also have the statistics to show when is the best time to call.
+Scheduling social media posts ahead of time means you don’t have to take the time to share each piece of content individually.
 Email templates can cut down on the amount of time spent writing up emails.
 Some tools can even match a lead with the right sales rep in order for them to get the best and quickest experience possible.
-These are just a few examples of what sales acceleration can automate, but it shows how easily time can be freed up from doing generic administrative work in favour of actual sales.
+These are just a few examples of what sales acceleration can automate.
+It shows how easily time can be freed up from doing generic administrative work in favor of actual sales.

-Sales Acceleration tools are an imperative part of your Inside Sales process, but it isn’t a magic formula that will instantly show results.
-It’s not enough just to have the technology, you have to know how to use it properly, and this will differ from business to business.
-Know exactly which tools your business can best benefit from and do proper research into each one before deciding on it.
+Sales acceleration tools are an imperative part of your inside sales process.
+However, it isn’t a magic formula that will instantly show results.
+It’s not enough just to have the technology.
+You have to know how to use it properly, and this will differ from business to business.
+Know exactly which tools your business can best benefit from.
+Do proper research into each one before deciding on it.
 And make sure that your staff are properly trained in how to use these tools properly, otherwise they won’t make a difference to your productivity.

 Sales acceleration can help you land more deals quicker, and drive more revenue into your business.
 So what are you waiting for?
 Get accelerating.